dimalypai/mil-masters-thesis-chalmers/docs/report/06_OOLang.md

 OOLang allows to define functions consisting of several statements.
 Functions can be pure or impure, which is captured in the return type.
 By default all functions are impure.
-Impurity in OOLang comes mainly from input/output and assignments to references.
+Impurity in OOLang comes from input/output and assignments to references.
 Function definitions can contain parameters in curly braces with a function arrow (`->`) separating several parameters, which means that functions are curried.
 Function application is expressed using